 The 6th District (which covers Wash West) and the 3rd District often issue Crime Prevention Bulletins for residents' use.
-Below, please find links to download various bulletins issued in 2012:
+Below, please find links to download various bulletins:

 Police Service Area 3